Cycling star Cavendish to retire at end of season

 One of cycling's most popular riders, Cavendish also endured private trauma away from the sport.

-In an horrific incident last year, he and his wife were held at knifepoint by robbers in a late-night attack.
+In a horrific incident last year, he and his wife were held at knifepoint by robbers in a late-night attack.

 Born in Douglas, on the Isle of Man, the former junior bank clerk joined a nascent British Cycling Academy in 2003.